 Receiver Swaption or the Call Swaption gives the buyer a right but not an obligation to agree on an Interest Rate Swap Agreement.
 In this type of option, the buyer pays the floating interest rate and gets the fixed interest rate.
 We can also call it a right-to-receive swaption.
 This option is beneficial for the buyer if they expect the interest rate to move down going ahead.

 In the receiver swaption, the buyer will gain in case the interest rates drop.
 Once the two parties enter this swaption, its minimum value can be zero.
 The maximum loss for the buyer of this option is the cost of swaption or the premium.

 For example, suppose Company A believes the 5-year yield on a bond will be less than its one-year implied yield.
 Thus, to protect themselves from the loss of income, Company A enters into a receiver swaption.
 It will allow Company A to get a fixed return.

-In case, the interest rate goes above the strike rate at maturity, Company A can select to let go of the swaption.
-In this case, Company A will only lose the premium paid to enter the Swaption, but it can always make-up for that by selecting instruments giving a higher interest rate.
+If the interest rate goes above the strike rate at maturity, Company A can select to let go of the swaption.
+In this case, Company A will only lose the premium paid to enter the Swaption, but it can always make up for that by selecting instruments giving a higher interest rate.